Jeanndo/task-force-pro-2.0-fe/README.md

 `Creating categories and sub categories`
-`Account management, you can create more accounts as you like and select which one to use on transaction.`
+`Account management, you can create more accounts as you like and select which one to use on transaction.` `You will also find a green button to download your transaction report in excel file`

 ## Deployment